BishopFox/sliver/README.md

 ### License - GPLv3

-Sliver is licesed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html), some subcomponets have seperate licenses.
+Sliver is licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html), some subcomponents have seperate licenses.
 See their respective subdirectories in this project for details.